3dfernando/Jexel-Driver/README.md

 # Jexel-Driver
 A PIC32-based programmable function generator and solenoid driver with 108 channels.
+Check 04 - Documentation/SigGen_Board_Datasheet_R02.pdf for usage instructions.

 This implementation employs a PIC32MZ2048ECH144 microcontroller to generate 108 independently programmable square waves.
 The computer interface is an FTDI FT232 chip, which becomes a USB-Serial interface and appears in the computer as a regular COM port.
 Sending strings to the COM port with the right settings will program/activate the "jexels" (short for jet-pixels), allowing interesting combinations.